tatumio/tatum-php/docs/Api/GasPumpApi.md

 <ul> <li>When **paying the gas fees yourself**, you must sign the transaction with either the private key of the blockchain address from which you want to pay the fees or the signature ID of that private key (if you use <a href="https://apidoc.tatum.io/tag/Key-Management-System" target="_blank">Key Management System</a>, KMS).

- To pay the fees yourself, use this API with any schema of the request body except for `ActivateGasPumpTatum`.
-For example, if you are activating gas pump addresses on Ethereum and you use KMS, use the `ActivateGasPumpKMS` schema. </li> <li>If you want **Tatum to cover the fees**, use this API with the `ActivateGasPumpTatum` schema of the request body.
+ To pay the fees yourself, use this API with any schema of the request body except for <code>ActivateGasPumpTatum</code>.
+For example, if you are activating gas pump addresses on Ethereum and you use KMS, use the <code>ActivateGasPumpKMS</code> schema. </li> <li>If you want **Tatum to cover the fees**, use this API with the <code>ActivateGasPumpTatum</code> schema of the request body.

 <ul> <li>On the **mainnet**, you have to have a <a href="https://tatum.io/pricing" target="_blank">paid pricing plan</a>.